-It’s no surprise Charleston, SC is one of the top travel destinations in the US.
-From its sweet southern charm, historical architecture, and delicious southern food, there are plenty of reasons to love Charleston.
-There is also plenty to do whether you’re looking for a romantic weekend getaway, a fun girls trip, or a trip with your family.
-If you’re heading to Charleston, SC for the weekend here is your ultimate guide on the best places to stay, eat, and see in Charleston.
+It’s no surprise Charleston, South Carolina is one of the top travel destinations in the US.
+From its sweet Southern hospitality, historical architecture, and delicious food, there are plenty of reasons to love Charleston.
+There is also plenty to do whether you’re looking for a romantic weekend getaway, a fun girl’s trip, or a trip with your family.
+If you’re heading there for the weekend, here is your ultimate Charleston travel guide on the best places to stay, eat, and see in this charming city!

 Your Ultimate Charleston Travel Guide